 The important thing when creating B2B newsletters: they are not much different from B2C newsletters in terms of their technological requirements, but they do feature other content and a different tone of voice.
 While B2C newsletters usually use discounts to lure customers to an online shop, B2B newsletters aim to convince the recipient to purchase often highly complex products and services.

-B2B newsletter: 5 tips
+B2B newsletter: 6 tips for the best performance

 1. The B2B target group has high standards